apple/swift-algorithms/Guides/MinMax.md

 ![Benchmark](Resources/SortedPrefix/FewElements.png)
 ![Benchmark 2](Resources/SortedPrefix/ManyElements.png)

-The algorithm used for simultaneous minimum and maximum is the straightforward approach.
-At each iteration, either one or two comparisons will be needed.
-Assuming the chances for each comparison count are approximately equal, then 1.5 times the sequence length is the average count of comparisons needed.
+The algorithm used for simultaneous minimum and maximum is slightly optimized.
+At each iteration, two elements are read, their relative order is determined, then each is compared against exactly one of the current extrema for potential replacement.
+When a comparison predicate has to analyze every component of both operands, the optimized algorithm isn't much faster than the straightforward approach.
+But when a predicate only needs to compare a small part of each instance, the optimization shines through.

 ### Comparison with other languages